gigberg/blog.ziroo.top/pages/legal/privacy.md

 <small>Last Updated: 2023-08-17</small>

-This Privacy Policy describes how CHAWYEHSU ("we", "us", or "our") collects, uses, and shares your personal information when you visit `chawyehsu.com` (the "Website").
+This Privacy Policy describes how CHAWYEHSU ("we", "us", or "our") collects, uses, and shares your personal information when you visit `blog.ziroo.top` (the "Website").
 By using the Website, you consent to the practices described in this Privacy Policy.

 ### 1. Information We Collect